finnianr/Eiffel-Loop/doc/Contents.md

 **Log output filtering**

 The logging framework offers a simple way to filter the output by class and routine.
-The root class of your application should inherit class [http://www.eiffel-loop.com/unknown](EL_LOGGED_SUB_APPLICATION) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
+The root class of your application should inherit class [Unknown-path](EL_LOGGED_SUB_APPLICATION) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
 To only show output only for specific routines, use the `show_selected` procedure as shown in the example below.
 You can disable logging for any particular routine by prefixing the name with a hyphen.
 The `log_filter_set` routine for class [http://www.eiffel-loop.com/test/source/eros/apps/fourier_math_client_test_app.html](FOURIER_MATH_CLIENT_TEST_APP) illustrates:

 ````